Annual Events in Wickenburg, Arizona

-This award-winning annual event, 71 years old, is a celebration of Wickenburg’s ranching and mining heritage.
-For three action-filled days (February 8-10, 2019), thousands of visitors and participants enjoy the multitude of activities that make up this Wickenburg Chamber of Commerce–sponsored event.
+This 71-year-old, award-winning annual event is a celebration of Wickenburg’s ranching and mining heritage.
+For three action-filled days (Feb.
+14-16, 2020), thousands of visitors and participants enjoy the multitude of activities that make up this Wickenburg Chamber of Commerce–sponsored event.

 Festivities begin with a shootout on Frontier Street that kicks off a wild, rootin’-tootin’ Western weekend.
 Spectators line the streets on Saturday as one of the largest parades in Arizona passes by.
 Cowboys from all over the country gather Saturday and Sunday afternoon to participate in the senior pro rodeo.